Angular vs React 2026: Complete Framework Guide

 Angular vs React: 2026 Market Data

-React leads with 20 million weekly npm downloads versus Angular’s 3.5 million (as of early 2026), a 5.7x difference.
-Developer surveys show 42% of frontend developers use React compared to 18% for Angular.
+React leads with 20 million weekly npm downloads versus Angular’s 3.5 million (5.7x difference).
+Developer surveys show 42% use React compared to 18% for Angular.

 The New Reactivity Battle: Signals vs Compiler